Film: You Ought to Be in Pictures

 - Beware the Nice Ones: This short includes one of the rare moments where Porky Pig gets angry, and gives Daffy a No Holds Barred Beat Down.

 - Conspicuously Light Patch: The live-action Stage 7 door becomes a hand-drawn cartoon door when Porky opens it during his escape from the guard.
 The flurry of papers Porky pulls out of the wastebin at the end also count, including his contract itself (which is a live-action contract otherwise).

 - The scenes in which the live actors physically interact with the 'toons are noticeably blurrier (most of the shots otherwise have them acting against still photographs) due to the double-exposure to make the magic happen.

 - "I Want" Song: Daffy gets one in which he begs Schlesinger to give him a larger role.

 - No Celebrities Were Harmed: At one point, Porky pretends to be Oliver Hardy.

 - No-Holds-Barred Beatdown: Porky gives an offscreen one to Daffy near the end.
 He's covered in bandages the next time we see him.

 - Real Life Writes the Plot: Friz allegedly based the events of the short off of a real life event where he briefly left the Warner Bros. cartoon studio to get a job at MGM.
-He did not like it there at all, however.
+Unfortunately, the only work he got there was on the schlocky Captain And The Kids shorts, which he hated.
 As soon as his contract expired, he went right back to Leon's studio, using this real life event as the basis for this cartoon.

 - Roger Rabbit Effect: A milestone in the technique.